jsy1164014200/ODR-MDRO/README.md

 The results are available in the [results](results) directory, which includes three folders.
 - `MultiproductNewsvendor`: This folder includes all results of multiproduct newsvendor problems.
 - `ProductionTransportation`: This folder includes all results of production-transportation problems.
 - `BMIBNB`: This folder includes the results of using the BMIBNB solver to solve the six instances in Table F2.
 This folder includes six files.
-Each file records the log information given by the BMIBNB solver.
+Each file records the log information of using the BMIBNB solver to solve an instance.
 For example, the file `100-1` records the log information of using the BMIBNB solver to solve the instance `data/MultiproductNewsvendor/100-1`.

 ### MultiproductNewsvendor